How to Apply: eVisa on Arrival + Medical Declaration────

 - Visa stamping fee, which needs to be paid in cash (25 USD for single entry, 50 USD for multiple entries).

-The visa will be valid for 30 days Total or 90 days Total days from arrival, depending on the option you choose at the time of application.
+The visa will be valid for 30 days in Total or 90 days in Total days from arrival, depending on the option you choose at the time of application.

-Note that an extension of stay can be applied for once in Vietnam.
-However, it can be a difficult process, so if there is a chance that you will exceed the 30 days Total , we recommend applying for the 90 days Total option.
+Note: An extension of stay can be applied for once in Vietnam.
+However, it can be a difficult process, so if there is a chance that you will exceed the 30 days in Total , we recommend applying for the 90 days in Total option.